Start a Career in Tech over 40 with Confidence

 Fear of starting over

-When it comes to making a career change at 40, or any time, actually, it can seem like you have to start from the very beginning again.
+For making a new career change at age 40 or age 50, or any time, actually, it can seem like you have to start from the very beginning again.
 Like you have to throw out all of your education and like the past 20 years or more spent working in other fields was a complete waste of time.

 But, you’re not actually starting over.
-Many of the skills and strengths you built in your past can be used in tech, and they add up to make you a unique candidate.
+You can use many of the transferable skills and strengths you built in your past in tech — they add up to make you a unique candidate.
+In fact, capturing your work experience and personal story in your professional online identity can help you stand out from the crowd of job candidates and be memorable to employers.

 Figuring out how to get started

-Sometimes, it isn’t fear that stops you from moving into a new career.
-It can be easy to avoid taking action because you simply don’t know what to do.
+Sometimes, it isn’t fear that stops you from leaving your current position and moving outside your comfort zone.
+It’s easy to avoid taking action because you simply don’t know what to do.

 The important thing to remember is that nothing will happen until you start.
-Even if you don’t know where you want to end up — how can you, if you’re new to the field? — dipping your toe into fundamental skills like HTML and CSS will open the door for you to figure out what your next steps are.
+Even if you don’t know where you want to end up — how can you, if you’re new to the field? — dipping your toe into fundamental skills like HTML and CSS will open the door for you to figure out what your next steps are and increase your self-confidence.

 Finding the time and the money to make a career change after 40